Home / About

 Money

 WhereToSkiNext.com is free to use and always will be.
-Two revenue lines keep the lights on:
+Today the site is supported primarily by Featured Partner placements.

 Featured partners.
 Some areas pay to appear as Featured Partner.
 The label is obvious.
 They stay in their real scored slot.
 We do not bump a partner up the list or change its score.
 Only the label changes.

-Scores and recommendations come entirely from the algorithm: weather, drive time, crowd model, pass fit.
+Scores and recommendations come entirely from the algorithm: weather, drive time, crowd model, and whether your pass covers the mountain.
 No advertiser buys a better rank.
 If something looks off, email us.

 Passes